 We, therefore, create films that explore the historical subjects behind social divisions, political conflicts, and cultural hot topics, revealing the sources of tenuous yet prominent differences that have, and the reality of the more powerful commonalities that could, shape the experience of peoples.
 We are particularly interested in breaking down national barriers that artificially divide cultures based on lines drawn on a map.
-So, by telling relevant stories with authentic perspectives, we hope that our films offer unique and modern windows into stories that engage, entertain, and even provoke.
+So, by telling relevant stories with authentic perspectives, we hope that our films offer unique and modern windows into stories that engage, entertain, and, hopefully, provoke.

 Executive Producer, Director, Writer